 Some of the most popular and lucrative affiliate marketing options are in web hosting.
 Blue Host, a popular web hosting company, has the market covered.
 Everyone from Pat Flynn to every travel blogger on the internet recommends the service through affiliate links.
 However, I wouldn’t use Blue Host, so I simply don’t recommend it.
 It's a very lucrative affiliate program and promoting this product is a viable website monetization strategy.
 There's a temptation for new bloggers to promote this hosting company.

 A much better option is SiteGround.
 The commissions are much lower than with Blue Host.
 But that’s something bloggers and website owners will have to figure out for themselves.
-You can, of course, still make money.
-But you'll be know that you're recommending a good prodcut.
+You can still make money from your website.
+But you'll be know that you're recommending a good product.
 Should they recommend a product that they don’t really like or use, just to capture bigger affiliate commissions?
 The truthful answer is “no”.
 I encourage you to try SiteGround.
 It will be much easier to write about this web hosting company if you are a fan.
 And I'm sure you will be.
 Your audience will recognise this enthusiasm and won't be disappointed.
 This leads to a trusting relationship and future affiliate commissions on other products you recommend.

 Some of the biggest commissions in the industry come from web hosting companies.
 Affiliates can earn money on a per month basis in some cases.
 Others offer a lump sump one-off commission.

 Amazon Associates is one of the most popular ways to monetise websites through affiliate marketing.
 It works just like other affiliate networks.
 As a blogger or website owner, you link to products on the Amazon store and when people buy the product, you get a commission.